ak47andrew/cai-tool/README.md

 > [!NOTE]
 > You can ignore "Requirements" and "Installation" blocks by downloading executables on the [Release tab](https://github.com/Tumpa-Prizrak/cai-tool/releases)

+> [!NOTE]
+> Installation guide is written for linux users.
+Windows are pretty similar, but google steps that's outputting an error

 Cai stands for [Crush on AI](https://crushon.ai/).
 This tool will help you with managing your Favorite characters in CRUD: create, read, update and delete

 > [!NOTE]